preks04/Convolutional-neural-network/README.md

 cnn.py: This is the main file that you will execute.
 It will read and processing CIFAR10 dataset, and run models.

 - There are 2 models:
-  o Simple Model, an example of a convolutional neural network which already implemented. o Complex Model, you have to implement model follow the architecture below.
+    - Simple Model, an example of a convolutional neural network which already implemented.
+    - Complex Model, you have to implement model follow the architecture below.
       - 7x7 Conv with stride 2
       - Relu activation
       - 2x2 Max Pooling